TMR sticks

 This test methodology intentionally employs a more rigorous approach by implementing small-angle deflection and release, which produces the most challenging conditions for stick re-centering.
 This technique differs from the conventional maximum-deflection method where the stick is pulled to its full range and released, as small-angle deflection better simulates the micro-adjustments typically executed during actual gameplay scenarios, providing more representative data on potential stick drift occurrence during normal use.

-The EasySMX D10 shows no Axis Magnet.
-That means the stick does not artificially cling to the horizontal or vertical axes, so your real movement path is preserved more accurately.
-This is the preferable behavior for consistent aiming and natural analog control.
+The EasySMX D10 shows no Cardinal Snapping.
+This means the stick does not artificially cling to the horizontal or vertical axes, preserving your real movement path for consistent aiming and natural analog control.

 Disclaimer